sydasif/ansible-cbt-lab/docs/source/03_lab-setup/01_setup.md

 With this connection established, you can seamlessly develop, debug, and test Python scripts directly on your Ubuntu Server from within the VSCode environment.
 This integration empowers you to leverage the full potential of your virtual network lab for scripting and automation tasks.

-## Finalizing the Lab Setup

 Congratulations on successfully setting up your virtual network lab with GNS3, Ubuntu Server, and Visual Studio Code (VSCode).
-In this section, we'll recap the key components of your lab setup and highlight the benefits of the interconnected environment you've created.

-### Benefits of the Lab Setup

-By creating this integrated virtual network lab, you've gained several advantages:

-- **Hands-on Learning:** Actively engage with networking concepts through practical exercises and experiments.
-- **Scripting and Automation:** Leverage Python scripts to automate network configurations and tasks.
-- **Real-world Simulation:** Mimic real-world network scenarios and challenges within the GNS3 environment.

-### Next Steps

-As you continue your network exploration, consider the following next steps:

-- **Expand Your Topology:** Add more devices to your GNS3 topology to simulate complex network architectures.
-- **Experiment with Python:** Explore advanced Python scripts to handle various networking tasks.
-- **Document Your Lab:** Maintain comprehensive documentation of your lab setup, including configurations and scripts, for future reference.

 In conclusion, you've successfully created a virtual network lab that serves as an invaluable resource for testing Python code on networking devices.
 This hands-on environment, comprising GNS3, Ubuntu Server, and VSCode, empowers you to refine your networking and coding skills in a dynamic and controlled setting.